Pomegranate Punch

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-- goes great with a variety of appetizers at a Christmas party
+- Pairs Well: goes great with a variety of appetizers at holiday parties

-- can be served hot or cold which makes it a versatile holiday recipe
+- Versatile: serve it hot or cold which makes it a versatile holiday party drink

-This festive drink includes delicious fruit juices and garnishes which look stunning when added to a large punch bowl in the center of your holiday table.
-It compliments any type of party appetizer and makes Christmas dinner even more special.
+Pomegranate Punch is made with fruit juices and garnishes that look stunning when added to a large punch bowl in the center of your holiday table.
+It compliments any type of party appetizer and makes holiday dinners even more special.

-You'll love this easy Christmas punch recipe that uses simple ingredients you can find in your local grocery store.
-The combination of cranberry juice with pomegranate and raspberry- lemonade is absolutely delicious!
+You'll love this easy holiday punch recipe that uses simple ingredients you can find in your local grocery store.
+The combination of cranberry juice with pomegranate and lemonade is irresistible!

 See recipe card for quantities.